-Total mercury concentrations in the Yolo Bypass were reported by the Central Valley RWQCB (2010a) to have a mean concentration of 73.2 ng/L, which exceeds the lowest CTR criterion of 50 ng/L. Exports from Sites entering the Yolo Bypass, with a short-term reasonable worst-case total mercury concentration of 3.6 ng/L, would be lower than this average concentration in the Bypass (Table 6F-4).
-Likewise, exports from the project with a short-term reasonable worst-case methylmercury concentration of 0.24 ng/L would be less than the mean concentration in the

-Yolo Bypass of 0.35 ng/L (Table 6F-6).
-Also note that this assessment is conservative because releases would be diluted in the Sacramento River prior to entering the Yolo Bypass via the Fremont Weir unless conveyed directly into the Yolo Bypass through the Knights Landing Ridgecut.
+Total mercury concentrations in the Yolo Bypass were reported by the Central Valley RWQCB (2010a) to have a mean concentration of 73.2 ng/L, which exceeds the lowest CTR criterion of 50 ng/L. Exports from Sites entering the Yolo Bypass, with a short-term reasonable worst-case total mercury concentration of 3.8 ng/L, would be lower than this average concentration in the Bypass (Table 6F-4).
+Likewise, exports from the project with a short-term reasonable worst-case methylmercury concentration of 0.3 ng/L is less than the mean concentration in the Yolo Bypass of 0.35 ng/L (Table 6F-6).
+Also note that releases would be diluted in the Sacramento River prior to entering the Yolo Bypass via the Fremont Wier unless conveyed directly into the Yolo Bypass through the Knights Landing Ridgecut.

-Reduced flows entering the Yolo Bypass at the Freemont Weir would occur with all project alternatives, relative to the No Project Alternative, due to diversions to the Sites Reservoir in periods of high flow in the Sacramento River.
+Reduced flows entering the Yolo Bypass at the Freemont Weir during wet years would occur with all project alternatives, relative to the No Project Alternative, due to Sacramento River diversions to the Sites Reservoir in periods of high flow during winter storm events (December - March).
 Thus, reduced flooding is expected in the Yolo Bypass with all project alternatives, relative to the No Project Alternative.
 A lower frequency and/or intensity of flood conditions would decrease methylmercury formation potential in the Bypass, as lower levels of seasonal inundation and floodplain utilization reduces the amount of soils and sediments available for methylmercury formation to occur.

-Releases from the Sites Reservoir intended for the south Delta pumping facilities would primarily occur during the transfer window (July through November) when background flows are typically low.
+Releases from the Sites Reservoir intended for the south Delta pumping facilities would primarily occur during the transfer window (July - November) when background flows are typically low.
 These releases would not cause total Yolo Bypass flows to exceed 1,000 cfs.
 The Bypass is a 73,000 acre floodplain that receives flows of over 30,000 cfs from multiple sources during flood flows; therefore, exports from the Sites Reservoir would be negligible and would not cause substantial changes in water levels that affect wetting and drying of soils in the Bypass and produce measurable increases in methylmercury.

-All TL3 species with tissue mercury concentration data from the Yolo Bypass reported in the California Environmental Data Exchange Network (CEDEN; SWRCB 2020) exceeded the Central Valley RWQCB methylmercury TMDL objective of 0.08 mg/kg ww (Table 6F-9).
+All TL3 species with tissue mercury concentration data from the Yolo Bypass reported in CEDEN exceeded the Central Valley RWQCB methylmercury TMDL objective of 0.08 mg/kg ww (Table 6F-9).
 White crappie, the only TL4 species in the Yolo Bypass with measured mercury tissue concentrations, had a maximum concentration of 0.17 mg/kg ww and did not exceed the TL4 objective of 0.24 mg/kg ww.